ferdiebergado/jwt/README.md

 go test ./...
 ```

-## ⚙️ Design Philosophy

--   Explicit security: avoids dangerous flexibility like multiple algorithms or `none`.
--   Predictable behavior: strict base64 decoding, JSON handling, and claim checks.
--   Stable core: relies only on Go’s standard library — no external crypto packages.

-    **Minimal.
-Secure.
-Predictable.**

-    Everything you need for `HS256 JWTs` — nothing you don’t.

 ## 🔐 Security Notes

 -   Only `HS256` is supported (`HMAC-SHA256`).
 -   Always use a sufficiently random secret key (≥ 256 bits recommended).
 -   Keep keys out of source control and rotate them periodically.
 -   Tokens are verified in constant time to prevent timing attacks.
--   Expiration and "not before" checks follow RFC 7519 strictly.
+-   Expiration and "not before" checks follow `RFC 7519` strictly.